Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 Buttering doudo is a traditional Hunza soup primarily eaten during winter.
 What makes this dish extra special is its incorporation of dried apricots.

 The apricots, which are famous in the region, are combined with sugar water and lemon to prepare this unique soup.
-While there are other versions of doudo, none conjure up flavours quite like this.
-Hunza Valley apricots are famous all throughout Pakistan, and they add more than just taste.
+While there are other versions of doudo, none conjure up flavors like this.
+Hunza Valley apricots are famous all over Pakistan and they add more than taste.

 8) Harissa